 What You Can Learn from Bounce Rate: Your Bounce Rate is a Lie: Before we can solve the issue of bounce rate, we need to completely comprehend what bounce rate is.
 Bounce rate is the level of readers who visit your site and leave without survey some other pages on your site.
 When you visit the Google analytics, you can easily check a rate.
 In case you have normal bounce Percentage, for instance, is 75%, this implies 75% of the general population who leave your site leave after just review the page they entered on, regardless of whether it was your internal page or home page.
 Know What You Can Learn from Bounce Rate.

 It’s panic for us when we see the bounce rate above 50%.
 The most audience accepts that if a bounce percentage is more than half, it’s their blame.
 Their landing or content simply aren’t playing out the way that they should, but exactly it is not true.
-There might be literally nothing amiss with your article, and you may even now have high bounce rates.
+There might be nothing amiss with your article, and you may even now have high bounce rates.
 Try not to be panic.

 What You Can Learn from Bounce Rate: Your Bounce Rate is a Lie